 The Monthly Catch

-The General Publishing team at Penguin Group (Australia) is keen and excited to read new work from Australian authors, and as such we’ve developed the Monthly Catch.
+The General Publishing team at Penguin Random House Australia Pty Ltd is keen and excited to read new work from Australian authors, and as such we’ve developed the Monthly Catch.
 For the first week of every month, we throw our doors open to unsolicited manuscripts.
 In this time period (the 1st to the 7th of every month), please send through submissions based on the guidelines below.

 We are only accepting submissions electronically – all hardcopy submissions will be recycled.
 And we are only accepting submissions in the first week of every month; anything that comes through outside of this time will not be considered.